SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-resource-pools-and-particles.markdown

-                        As this section is quite long, we will go through it section by section.&nbsp; First off create a new class in the engine folder called “ParticleEmitter.cs” (do not forget to update the namespace and remove the .Engine part)
+                        As this section is quite long, we will go through it section by section.
+First off create a new class in the engine folder called “ParticleEmitter.cs” (do not forget to update the namespace and remove the .Engine part)